1. Overview

 Foster child living in the family

-In the Labour Force Survey (LFS), foster children, and other children who live with someone other than their parents (an older sibling or a grandparent, for example), are treated as being a separate (one-person) family unit.
+In the Labour Force Survey (LFS), foster children, and other children who live with someone other than their parents (an older sibling, for example), are treated as being a separate (one-person) family unit.
 As a result, in the families and households dataset, foster children are not included in the family they are living with.
 In these cases the household type is based on the family the foster child lives with.

 Nôl i'r tabl cynnwys